phamlo123/IME-ImageManipulation-and-Enhancement/README.txt

 A list of available command will appear.
 You can call any command avaiable.
 However, note that a command after successfully run will not show message that it was successfully run.
 If some inputs are incorrect it will ask the user to re-enter the input until they are correct.
 You can quit the program by typing

+Some design changes:
+- ImagesOperations is not parameterized any more.
+We now know we have a consistent internal representation of images.
+- We rename PPM to Image and completely got rid of PPM class.
+We put additional methods in ImageUtil class to help read and write a PPM image file since ImageIO does not support PPM
+- We renamed some other classes and interfaces for better readability but their purposes are the same as before.